hyo04/Evaluating-Parallel-Training-Strategies-for-Toy-Transformers-/report.md

 - Sequential execution achieves the highest per-GPU throughput and demonstrates significantly improved GPU utilization as the batch size increases.
 This suggests that sequential execution is more effective in maximizing resource usage when scaling batch size.
 - While data parallelism is advantageous for maximizing total throughput, its lower per-GPU efficiency indicates that it may not be the optimal choice when GPU resources are limited or costly.
 - Pipeline parallelism proves to be highly sensitive to micro-batch size tuning.
 Without proper tuning, it suffers from low GPU utilization due to bubble overhead.
 However, with the right configuration (e.g., larger sequence length or optimized micro-batching), pipeline parallelism can close this gap and become competitive.
-- Overall, the results highlight that no single parallelism strategy dominates in all scenarios.
-Instead, the choice of strategy depends on the workload characteristics (batch size, sequence length, number of layers) and the optimization objective (total throughput vs. per-GPU efficiency).

 ## 2. Sequence length